CahidArda/cyber-forensics/README.md

-# cybersecurity-minor
+# UT Courses

-Repository for assignments of the cybersecurity minor in University of Twente
+This repository contains the notebooks I have written for the courses I took in the University of Twente.